 The Department of Public Utilities regulates investor owned electric companies: (1) Fitchburg Gas and Electric Light Company d/b/a Unitil, (2) Massachusetts Electric Company and Nantucket Electric Company each d/b/a/ National Grid, (3) NSTAR Electric d/b/a Eversource Energy, and (4) Western Massachusetts Electric Company d/b/a Eversource Energy.

 The Electric Power Division’s activities consist of five categories:

 (1) Restructured Retail Electricity Industry -The Department licenses competitive suppliers and electricity brokers to ensure that the retail competitive electric market is implemented in a fair and efficient manner and brings benefits to electricity customers.
 The Department also reviews and approves the Basic Service procurements of the electric distribution companies, and reviews municipal aggregation plans.

-(4)Renewable Energy Resources - The Department reviews: (1) long-term contracts with renewable resources entered in by the electric distribution companies, and (2) proposals submitted by the electric distribution companies to construct and operate solar facilities.
+(2)Renewable Energy Resources - The Department reviews: (a) long-term contracts with renewable resources entered into by the electric distribution companies, and (b) petitions submitted by the electric distribution companies to construct and operate solar facilities.
 The Department also oversees the net metering and interconnection processes of the electric distribution companies.

 This information is provided by the Department of Public Utilities